wadestewart/art-history/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses the [ArtsyAPI](https://developers.artsy.net/).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses the [Cooper Hewitt API](https://collection.cooperhewitt.org/api/).